abdullahfirdowsi/portfolio-freelance-phase3/README.md

 # Abdullah Firdowsi Portfolio

-This is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) stack application designed as a professional portfolio website for a freelance project mentor and developer.
+This is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) stack application designed as a professional portfolio website for a freelance project development specialist and developer.
 It features a public-facing portfolio showcasing projects, pricing, and contact information, along with a secure admin dashboard for managing all content.

 ## 🚀 Technologies Used